Max Scherzer feels healthy and under control in first spring appearance

 “The ankle’s been good.
 I’ve been getting through it.
 I can pitch at 100 percent on the ankle, so that’s the good news,” Scherzer said Friday after his first appearance of 2021, which was delayed — as you may have guessed — by a sprained left ankle.
 “I can get through the ball.
 So no worries on that end tonight.”

-The plan was for Scherzer to throw two innings and between 30 and 35 pitches.
+The plan was for Scherzer to throw two innings and between 30 and 35 pitches against the St. Louis Cardinals.
 He wound up tossing 38 before he was hooked with two outs in the second.
 In the coming days, as the regular season draws closer, Scherzer will see how his arm and ankle recover.

 The 36-year-old is no stranger to dealing with minor injuries in February and March.
 The Nationals, though, are unfamiliar with how to ramp up pitchers after their arms have been started, then stopped, then started and stopped again in the past nine months.